Cameron Norrie: University career

-2014–17

-Norrie studied sociology on a sports scholarship at Texas Christian University (TCU) and joined the Horned Frogs university team, where he became the top-ranked male college tennis player in the US, being the first time that TCU had such an honour.
+From 2014 to 2017, Norrie played collegiate tennis at Texas Christian University (TCU) in Fort Worth, Texas, where he ended his final collegiate season as the school's first-ever player to be ranked No. 1 by the Intercollegiate Tennis Association (ITA).
+He studied sociology on a sports scholarship at (TCU) and joined the Horned Frogs university team, becoming the first TCU student to be the top-ranked male college tennis player in the US.
 In addition, Norrie was ranked All-American three times.

 In the 2016–17 season, Norrie was the only player to win every Big 12 match he participated in, with a 10–0 record in singles and doubles.
-In spite of being seeded No 1, Norrie missed the end of season NCAA Championships and put a hold on his studies, so that he could turn professional.
+In spite of being seeded No 1, Norrie missed the end of season NCAA Championships and put a hold on his studies so that he could turn professional.